 With FullStory, you can track user interactions and create funnels.
 You can then observe how your users behave in each funnel.

-FullStory combines qualitative data, i.e., session recordings and quantitative product analytics.
+FullStory combines qualitative data sources, i.e., session recordings and quantitative product analytics.
 This gives you more valuable insights to understand the causes behind specific user actions when compared to standalone quantitative data analysis.

 It records page views and visitor clicks, as well as incorporates user data to give you the most accurate representation possible while recreating user sessions.